Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 Akira glanced down, thoughtful.
 “Sid invited me to join Nexus, but...
 I’ve still got things I want to do here.”<br>
 Emiko let out a quiet breath.
 Her gaze dropped.<br>
 “I saw that.
 He mentioned it on the mailing list.”<br>
 She hesitated, then added, “Still, it’s impressive.
-Q-Nexus in Sydney’s no joke.”<br>
+Q-Nexus in Sidney’s no joke.”<br>
 “He keeps a low profile, but yeah—he’s legit.
 But I want to go back to the university.”<br>
 Akira began plating the salad.
 “Back to Okano’s lab.
 I started this research there.
 I want to finish it properly.”<br>
 “Back when it launched, Okano said, ‘I want this lab to be a place where you can research freely.’”<br>